 Also known as dysthymia, persistent depressive disorder is a mood disorder that lasts for a period of two years or more.
-During this length of time, individuals with persistent depressive disorder are likely to experience varying intensities in their symptoms, leading them to battle severe depression at some moments, and mild symptoms at others.
+During this length of time, individuals with a persistent depressive disorder are likely to experience varying intensities in their symptoms, leading them to battle severe depression at some moments, and mild symptoms at others.

 Seasonal Affective Disorder (SAD)

-This particular subtype of depression causes depressive symptoms to frequently occur during winter months when less sunlight is available during the day.
-Symptoms typically subside or lessen as the months progress into spring and summer seasons, but are likely to return once winter approaches.
+This particular subtype of depression causes depressive symptoms to frequently occur during the winter months when less sunlight is available during the day.
+Symptoms typically subside or lessen as the months progress into the spring and summer seasons, but are likely to return once winter approaches.

 Psychotic depression can occur when a person experiences psychosis, which is usually caused by a deeply disturbing revelation or delusion.
 This serious condition is often associated with equally serious symptoms and should be treated as soon as possible.